 Significance to patient care

-Dr. Davis anticipates that through his research activities he will advance new clinical tools and approaches to improve care for patients with RA.
-By improving the ability of rheumatologists to measure the impact of the disease on their patients and to understand mechanisms of adverse health despite treatment, he anticipates new treatment strategies that alleviate patient pain, improve physical and mental functioning and quality of life, and restore satisfaction with health care.
-He expects the eventual development of new imaging and immune biomarkers that enable early detection of cardiovascular disease and the initiation of strategies to prevent heart involvement.
+Dr. Davis anticipates that through his research activities, he will advance new clinical tools and approaches to improve care for patients with rheumatic diseases.
+By improving the ability of rheumatologists to measure the impact of the disease on their patients, and by understanding mechanisms of adverse health despite treatment, he anticipates the development of new treatment strategies that alleviate pain, improve physical and mental functioning and quality of life, and restore satisfaction with health care for patients with rheumatoid arthritis and spondyloarthritis.
+Additionally, Dr. Davis is working to develop diagnostic tests and biologic treatments for patients with NOD2-associated autoinflammatory syndromes.